Mik1ll/LuaRenamer/README.md

 If/else statements can substitute a block {} with a single statement.
 Can optionally add 'filename' target in front of actions, it is the default target.
 'add' and 'set' actions take one or more strings as arguments.
 Collections can also evaluate as a comma-seperated string.

 ```
 if (AnimeTitles has English and Main)
     subfolder set first(AnimeTitles has English and Main)
 ```
 Title collections can have two specifiers: language and type.
 first(***collection***) returns the first element in a collection

 ```
-if (EpisodeType is Episode and len(EpisodeCount) >= 2 and EpisodeNumber <= 9)
-    add '0'
-add EpisodeNumber
+add EpisodeNumber pad MaxEpisodeCount
 ```
-Episode number padding example.
-len(***(number, collection, or string)***) returns the number of elements in a collection, or characters in a string.
-EpisodeCount is converted to a string automatically.
+Episode number padding.
+Can use EpisodeCount or any other number, pads to match number of digits.

 ```
 add EpisodeNumber